Estimated reading time: 13 minutes

 - What size mug to use when making Keto biscuits– Any standard mug will do.

-- The texture and appearance of hot taco dip– Chunky, smooth, and most often red looking.
+- The texture and appearance of hot taco dip– Chunky, smooth, and often red-looking.

-- Husband spends too much money– Tis the week for husbands as I’ve had a few searches where it is typically wives who are spending all the money.
+- Husband spends too much money– Tis the week for husbands as I’ve had a few searches where typically wives spend all the money.

-- Stealing money from relatives– That’s not a smart idea-EVER.
+- Stealing money from relatives– That’s not a brilliant idea.

 Don’t forget to follow me on Social Media and Subscribe to my blog.